Don't Let Your Fear of Technology Keep You from Earning Your Degree

-Every year, at the beginning of a new MIS class, I ask the students to tell me their name, how far they are in the program, what goals do they have for their education, and what their comfort or knowledge level with Microsoft Excel, PowerPoint, and Word is.
-The last question gives me a wide range of answers.
+Every year, at the beginning of a new MIS class, I ask the students what their educational goals are, and what their comfort level is with Microsoft Excel, PowerPoint, and Word.
+As you can imagine, I receive a wide range of answers.
 Students respond with, “I’ve never used the program and am really uncomfortable at the thought of doing anything with computers,”

 to “I use it every day and am really proficient.

 ” The amazing thing about being an adult learner

 is that their collective experiences enrich the class culture; students not only learn from me, but also each other.

 I have seen many students start with little to no experience with using Microsoft Work, Excel, and PowerPoint, who complete the class feeling confident using the knowledge in their other courses.
 I have had students say, “I am going to take this information and use it at work.
 It will make my job so much easier!”—this comment is uttered a lot when we learn about mail merges.
 I have also had several students say, “I wish I would have taken this class before my other classes.
 The PowerPoint information would have been really helpful.”
 Every student walks away having learned something useful, regardless of their experience level.